Mystik Belle

-Mystik Belle is a platform game by American developer Andrew Bado and released on May 15, 2015.
-Ports for Xbox One and PlayStation 4 were released on October 3, 2017, published by WayForward Technologies, known for their similar Shantae series.
+Mystik Belle is a 2015 platformer created by American developer Andrew Bado and released through his company, Last Dimension.
+It follow Belle, a magic school student.

+The game was first released for Microsoft Windows in 2015.
+Ports for Xbox One and PlayStation 4 followed in 2017, and for Nintendo Switch in 2021.
-In 2020, Mystik Belle's PS4 version received a limited physical release through Limited Run Games.
-WayForward also expressed interest in porting the game for Nintendo Switch once GameMaker Studio integration is implemented on the console.
-The Switch port was released on September 9, 2021, under the title of Mystik Belle: Enchanted Edition.
-However, instead of being ported by WayForward like they promised, it, like the Steam version of the game, was published by Last Dimension, who also developed these and the PS4 and Xbox One versions of the game.

-Description
+Premise

 The game is focused on the struggles of Belle MacFae, a freshman student at the Hagmore School of Magic who ends up being blamed for something she didn't do while staying up late to practice her magic.

 The game features pixel-art graphics and gameplay ranging between platforming and a point-and-click adventure game, with a sprawling academy to explore and plenty of characters to interact with along the way.

+Release

+The game was first released by Last Dimension for Linux and Windows via the Steam platform on May 15, 2015.
+Ports for Xbox One and PlayStation 4 were released on October 3, 2017, developed by Last Dimension like the original PC version and published by WayForward, who also expressed interest in porting the game for Nintendo Switch once GameMaker integration would be implemented on the console.
+However, the Switch port was ultimately self-published by Last Dimension instead, and was released on September 9, 2021 under the title Mystik Belle Enchanted Edition.

+In 2020, Mystik Belle's PS4 version received a limited physical release through Limited Run Games.